The color of a diamond is graded along a scale created by the Gemological Institute of America (GIA) that goes from D to Z.

 When you compare it to this D diamond, they appear identical.

-That’s why many buyers opt against a colorless diamond and instead choose one lower on the color scale.
+But many buyers opt against a colorless diamond because of the price premium and instead choose one lower on the color scale.

-Diamonds that earn an H color grade are still considered “near colorless” but show more yellow than ones deemed G.
+Diamonds that earn an H color grade are still considered “near colorless” but show more yellow than ones designated G.

 If you evaluate the image below, you’ll start to notice shades of color that aren’t present in higher grades.